nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * 3a1.
 FumbleLog shows an error message.

       Use case resumes at step 2.
+* 5a.
+User enters a group and certain members of the group is already assigned to the the event.

+    * 5a1.
+For each Event, duplicate members will be removed from the individual Persons list.

+      Use case ends

 **Use case: UC07 - Delete an event**